-are frustrating.
-Reading and labels often feel like interpreting Egyptian hieroglyphics.
-We at The Washroom Service wanted to help clear up the confusion by putting together the ultimate guide on “ .”
-Understanding the symbols on care labels is essential to extending the lifetime of your .
+Laundry symbols are frustrating.
+Reading machine and clothes labels often feel like interpreting Egyptian hieroglyphics.
+We at The Washroom Laundry Service wanted to help clear up the confusion by putting together the ultimate guide on “what do laundry symbols mean.”
+Understanding the symbols on care labels is essential to extending the lifetime of your clothes.

-Grasping the meaning of these “hieroglyphics” will help you avoid common mistakes and thus making your favorite shirt last longer.
-Keep reading to find out more on how to read correctly.
+Grasping the meaning of these “hieroglyphics” will help you avoid common laundry mistakes and thus making your favorite shirt last longer.
+Keep reading to find out more on how to read laundry symbols correctly.

-These symbols guide you on where to put the of your dryer, etc. Today we will focus on symbols. or fabric softener in your washer, how to control
+These symbols guide you on where to put laundry detergent or fabric softener in your washer, how to control the temperature of your dryer, etc. Today we will focus on clothes symbols.

 Clothes labels give you specific instructions on how to care for a certain fabric, dye, or garments.
-Let’s discuss the following categories of :
+Let’s discuss the following categories of laundry symbols: